-Throughout this report, "ZIOPHARM," the "Company," "we," "us" and "our" refer to ZIOPHARM Oncology, Inc.
+Throughout this Quarterly Report on Form 10-Q, "ZIOPHARM," the "Company," "we," "us" and "our" refer to ZIOPHARM Oncology, Inc.

 NOTE REGARDING TRADEMARKS

 All trademarks, trade names and service marks appearing in this Quarterly Report on Form 10-Q are the property of their respective owners.